fraga/CrewChiefV4/README.txt

 Changelog
 ---------
-Version 4.15.0.3: Some timing accuracy improvements where opponent data is incomplete; RBR / Dirt / Dirt 2 - ensure corner / obstacle modifiers apply to the correct pace note fragment and fixed issue with pace note corrections not working; GTR2 - improved plugin handling
+Version 4.15.0.3: Some timing accuracy improvements where opponent data is incomplete; RBR / Dirt / Dirt 2 - ensure corner / obstacle modifiers apply to the correct pace note fragment and fixed issue with pace note corrections not working; GTR2 - improved plugin handling; RF2 - pit menu tyre type matching improvements

 Version 4.15.0.2: R3E - hotfix for error when the player has no rating data (i.e. has never raced on one of the official ranked servers)